Q) I am a CENG major. What classes should I register for during the First Pass? Are CENG majors guaranteed a spot in CENG classes?

 *All students should contact their college advisor for General Education enrollment information.

 Q) Are CENG/NANO majors guaranteed a spot in CENG/NANO classes?

 A) Major students have priority for enrolling in CENG/NANO core courses.
 Advisors will reserve a number of seats during the enrollment period to ensure a better chance of major students getting into necessary courses.
 We highly recommend students enroll as early as their enrollment period allows them.
 Reserved seats will be opened up to all students closer to the start date.
 Please note: there is no priority enrollment for students within the major for elective courses.

 Q) If I got AP credit for a lower division math or science course required for my major, do I have to retake the course?

 A) No. If you have received AP credit for a course, and it appears on your Academic History/Degree Audit, you do not have to take the class over.
 We advise that you continue with the math and physics series as prescribed in your curriculum.

 Q) When can I enroll in classes?
 How do I enroll in my classes?

-A) Your enrollment time and date will be posted on your UCSD student portal.
+A) Your enrollment time and date will be posted on your UC San Diego student portal.
 If you need help finding your registration time or need help with enrollment, please review the WebReg tutorial.
 The Department cannot change enrollment times or dates.